 Ease of Use

-Both services also make A/B testing easy.
+Mailjet also makes it easy to create email campaigns.
+The process only takes a few steps, which involves filling out the campaign details one at a time.
+It’s easy to understand, and I have zero complaints!
+But when it comes to A/B testing, Mailjet starts to fall behind Mailchimp.
 Mailchimp lets you test up to 3 variations of an email’s subject line, sender name, content, and send time.
 Meanwhile, Mailjet allows you to test up to 10 variations – but you can only test variations of the subject, sender name, and buttons.
-Of these two options, I prefer Mailchimp.
+Testing email content is super useful and important for learning more about your readers, so I prefer Mailchimp out of these two options.

 Reporting and Analytics